rocky-linux/documentation/en/rocky/8/guides/lxd_server.md

 ## <a name="automatingsnaps"></a> Automating The Snapshot Process

 Ok, so it's great that you can create snapshots when you need to, and sometimes you _do_ need to manually create a snapshot.
 You might even want to manually copy it over to lxd-snapshot.
 BUT, once you've got things going and you've got 25 to 30 containers or more running on your lxd-primary machine, the very last thing you want to do is spend an afternoon deleting snapshots on the snapshot server, creating new snapshots and sending them over.

-First thing we need to do is schedule a process to automate snapshot creation on lxd-primary.
+The first thing we need to do is schedule a process to automate snapshot creation on lxd-primary.
 This is has to be done for each container on the lxd-primary server, but once it is set up, it will take care of itself.
 This is done with the following syntax.
 Note the similarities to a crontab entry for the timestamp:

 `lxc config set [container_name] snapshots.schedule "50 20 * * *"`